Festivals, Prayers & Services

 When non-Jews think of Jews at prayer, they think of Orthodox Jews, rocking and bobbing in prayer.

-The rocking started in the Middle Ages.
+The rocking started in the Middle Ages – it’s not something that was done in ancient times.
 The Zohar (a major text of Kabbalist mysticism) says that the Jew is a candle flame, swaying and flickering in God’s presence.
 The soul of the Jew is supposedly attached to Torah, as a candle is attached to a flame.
 Others say that when you stand to pray for any great length of time, rocking supposedly avoids circulation problems.

 Whatever the reason, this practise is not followed at all by Talmidi Jews.
-For one thing, it is an ostentatious show of prayer, and our tradition discourages this.
+For one thing, it is an ostentatious show of prayer, and our tradition discourages this – we should not be like those who love to be seen in public places for the length or show of their prayers.

-The bobbing comes from one of the other meanings of the Hebrew word for ‘to bless’ (barakh) – that is, to bend the knee.
-When the word ‘bless’ is said in a prayer, many Jews bob to connect the two otherwise unconnected meanings of the word.
+The bobbing comes from the misuderstanding that the word ‘to bless’ (barakh) is connected with the word for knee (berekh).
+They have completely unconnected etymological journeys.
+Kabbalah again mistakenly connects them, so when the word ‘bless’ is said in a prayer, many Jews bob to connect the two otherwise unconnected words.
 Again, this is relatively recent, and is not part of our tradition.

 Various stances of Talmidi Jews in prayer